CapybaraCrowporation/houdini-comfyui-bridge/README.md

 ### Is this a SideFX iniciative?

-- **NO** This is a community project kickstarted by Rafael Drelich Valentim and Anatolii Iudanov.
+- **NO**, This is a community project kickstarted by Rafael Drelich Valentim and Anatolii Iudanov.

 ### How do I get started?